 Jordan Makant is a North Carolina-based writer and activist.
 He has lived in various places in Georgia, South Carolina, North Carolina, Ohio, and Wisconsin, but he claims Hickory as his home.
-He graduated from Lenoir-Rhyne University in December 2017 (Magna Cum Laude) with a BA in History; during his time there, he was Vice-President of Playmakers, President of the Lineberger Fellows program, a retreat leader for the Broyhill Institute for Leadership, an Honor's Mentor for the Honor's Academy, and a member of Mortar Board, Arktos Chapter.
+He graduated from Lenoir-Rhyne University in December 2017 (Magna Cum Laude) with a BA in History; during his time there, he was Vice-President of Playmakers, President of the Lineberger Fellows program, a retreat leader for the Broyhill Institute for Leadership, an Honor's Mentor for the Honors Academy, and a member of Mortar Board, Arktos Chapter.

-(Director of Advertisement, Marketing, & Branding)
+(Director of Advertisement & Marketing)

 Destre is a Hickory born-and-raised writer and actress.
-Graduating from Hickory High School’s International Baccalaureate program in 2018, she is now pursuing a BFA in Acting for Film, Television, Voiceover, and Commercials with minor in Writing at Pace University in New York City.
+Graduating from Hickory High School’s IB program in 2018, she is now pursuing a BFA in Acting for Film, Television, Voiceover, and Commercials with a minor in Writing at Pace University in New York City.
 Her involvement in theatre spans more than 10 years including New York original cast readings and workshops in addition to her regional and local theatre credits.
 Some of her favorites are Hairspray (Tracy), Into the Woods (Witch), and 25th Annual Putnam County Spelling Bee (Logainne), as well as her directing and writing credits: Little Shop of Horrors (Director), Twelve Teen Jurors (Adaptation co-writer), and her current show: Untitled (Writer, Director).
-She is ecstatic to be working with the Hickory Playground team, as the arts in her home town have shaped her as an artist and person.
+She is ecstatic to be working with the Hickory Playground, as the arts in her home town have shaped her as an artist and person.